Informing Cancer Immunotherapy Decisions

 Toxic effects of conventional chemotherapy and molecularly targeted cancer therapies are generally well defined and occur at predictable points.
 By contrast, owing to their heterogeneous manifestations, unpredictable timing, and clinical overlap with other conditions, immune-related adverse events (irAE) may be more difficult to diagnose and characterize.

-Shaheen Khan, Mitchell S. von Itzstein, Rong Lu, Bonnie L. Bermas, David R. Karp, Saad A. Khan, Farjana J. Fattah, Jason Y. Park, Jessica M. Saltarski, Yvonne GloriaMcCutchen, Yang Xie, QuanZhen Li, Edward K. Wakeland, David E. Gerber,
+Shaheen Khan, Mitchell S. von Itzstein, Rong Lu, Bonnie L. Bermas, David R. Karp, Saad A. Khan, Farjana J. Fattah, Jason Y. Park, Jessica M. Saltarski, Yvonne GloriaMcCutchen, Yang Xie, QuanZhen Li, Edward K. Wakeland, David E. Gerber

 Late‐Onset Immunotherapy Toxicity and Delayed Autoantibody Changes: Checkpoint Inhibitor–Induced Raynaud's‐Like Phenomenon